Master of Social Work (MSW) — University of Manitoba

 Component Length Prompt / Description

-Area of Specialization Statement 250 words “What area do you wish to focus on in your studies?”
+Area of Specialization Statement Not specified (brief) “What area do you wish to focus on in your studies?”
 Applicants should focus on what they want to learn if admitted — not personal life experiences.
 This statement is used to match students with a faculty advisor.
 Source

 How Applications Are Evaluated